veracity/veracity-documentation/sections/vap/file-storage-as-data-source/create-report.md

 3. After clearing permissions, reconnect to the data source by re-entering the correct URL and query parameters when prompted.

+### Using a SAS token for data sets in a folder
+1. Under **URL parts**, paste the folder SAS key (before the `?`) and then manually append the sub-file name you want to load (for example `.../FolderName/SubFile.csv`).
+2. Use the query parameter (`?` and following) from the folder SAS key for authentication.
+3. Repeat for each sub-file you want to include in your report (for example, multiple data sets within the folder).

+You can then build a report with multiple pages or visuals, each based on different sub-files using the same folder-level key.

 ## To use an Uploaded structured Data Workbench data set in a VAP report
 For uploaded structured datasets from Data Workbench, **do not** use the "Web" data connector in Power BI, because this will result in an empty dataset.